What Works—and What Doesn’t When Marketing a Home Care or Home Health Care Agency

 While in some industries it is necessary to exceed the typical 5%-10% of revenue to achieve any positive ROI through marketing, it seems clear that in many markets, a home care agency can often achieve market penetration without needing to dedicate an excessive amount of resources to marketing.

-Setting aside 5%-10% of your home care agency’s revenue for marketing is likely to be a roadmap to capturing market share.
+Setting aside 5%-10% of a new home care agency’s revenue (or target revenue) for marketing is likely to be a roadmap to capturing market share.
+For an established home care agency, 2%-5% of revenue is a more common amount to spend on advertising.

 The key is to spend it in the right places.